 Internet was still to come.
 Email was just for work, and smart phones were decades away.
 The notion that an audience like teens or golfers could be cherry-picked for targeted marketing had just come to life.

-- Social Media Junkies who watch short videos on YouTube, Vine or the latest app.
-My daughter, a tween from Gen Z, will only watch our big screen TV if it’s family movie night.Her video consumption is on YouTube.
+- Social media junkies who watch short videos on YouTube and Snapchat.
+My Gen Z child only watches our big TV if it’s family movie night.
+All “her” media is consumed on a gaming PC, laptop or iPhone.
 She texts her friends at lightning speed and only uses email for teachers or her grandmas.
-(Still think she’s too young for Instagram or Snapchat).

 Any mass media outlet should think about these different audiences.
 Something new will be coming around for Gen Z but take heed – Newspaper Readers will still be around for quite a while yet!